askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/03-Element Selection/recommended-practices.md

 ![](images/recommended-practices/recommended-practices-this-should-not-be-split-up.png)

-* If you need to match the exact-text, Use a [custom element](../../api/03-Element-Descriptions/customelement.md)
+* If you need to match the exact-text, use a [custom element](../../api/03-Element-Descriptions/customelement.md).

 ```typescript
 // Custom element instead of text(<your_text>)